Tomer-Barak/Tomer-Barak.github.io/_posts/2025-03-07-self-referential.md

 ## The Self-Referential Solution

-The breakthrough came when I reframed the problem from an agent’s perspective.
-If an agent needed another agent’s help, what would be the most natural way to request it?
+The breakthrough came when I reframed the problem from an agent's perspective.
+If an agent needed another agent's help, what would be the most natural way to request it?
 The answer: do exactly what a human user does—send a message to the bot.

-This is related to an interesting observation: while the agents were switching behind the scenes, users didn’t notice the transitions.
+This is related to an interesting observation: while the agents were switching behind the scenes, users didn't notice the transitions.
 From the human perspective, the bot remained a singular, coherent entity, even as it dynamically changed between specialized agents.
 This revealed a key insight: humans naturally maintain a unified mental model of the bot, regardless of its internal complexity.

 If the system was coherent enough for users to treat it as one entity, why not let the agents do the same?
 Instead of addressing specific subcomponents, each agent could simply refer to a single, overarching "assistant"—which, in reality, **is just the bot itself**.
 When an agent requires a capability it lacks, it simply asks the bot, which routes the request appropriately—just as it does for human users.